 Student bank accounts

-The interest-free overdrafts offered by student bank accounts can help bridge the gap between student funding payments, but you should be careful not to rely on them too much.
+The interest-free overdrafts offered by student bank accounts can help bridge the gap between student funding payments.

 Student bank accounts are not mandatory, but they do offer advantages.